 By composing this score during his studies at the Conservatoire royal de Bruxelles, Romain Corbisier wanted to make a chamber equivalent of his symphonic poem The Dictator's Apprentice which has the same humorous tone.

 - Title: Introduction and Rondo Burlesque, op.
 6

 - Year of composition: 2011

 - Instrumentation: Violin, Piano

 - Creation: 30th March, 2012 (Petite Salle, Conservatoire royal de Bruxelles, Brussels, Belgium - by: violin: Coline Alecian, piano: Alexis Carré)

 The score of Introduction and Rondo Burlesque, op.
 6 is not available.
-A new edition will be released in 2019.
+A new edition will be released soon.